adrelanos/aeternity-wiki/Understanding-æternity.md

 # What is æternity?

-æternity is a new type of blockchain that innovating and expanding upon existing platforms such as Bitcoin, Ethereum, and Augur.
+æternity is a new type of blockchain that innovates and expands upon existing platforms such as Bitcoin, Ethereum, and Augur.
 Real-world data can interface with smart contracts through decentralized oracles.
 True scalability and trustless Turing-complete state channels sets æternity apart from Ethereum.

 ![æternity platform-vision](https://github.com/aeternity/wiki/blob/master/AE101_BlockchainOrganism.png)

     Disclaimer: This is the first visualization of the æternity vision.
-A very simple concept to communicate the basic idea to people outside crypto space.
+A very simplified concept to communicate the basic idea to people outside crypto space.
     To be more specific (from Zack): The oracles are below state channels.
 Using ethereum as an example for smart contracts is no good, because our smart contracts can't do ethereum's most important application (on-chain programmability)